29 Things You Can Do to Help Grow Your Audience: Maintenance Edition

 - Add a copyright statement to your website.
 It definitely doesn’t keep people from stealing your content.
 But it shows that you’ve touched every inch of your website, and you’re aware that your content can’t or shouldn’t be stolen.

 - Update your profile picture and headers.
 If the last time you thought about your Twitter or Facebook header was five years ago when you created the account, it’s time for an update.
 The same is true with your sex blog and any avatar you’re using on social media.
-You can use Canva for sizing and customizable templates if you’re like me and hopeless with graphics.
+You can use Canva (affiliate link) for sizing and customizable templates if you’re like me and hopeless with graphics.

 - Create a contact page.
 Contact pages aren’t a requirement, but they’re a good idea for most sex bloggers.
 If you want people to be able to reach you, a contact page on your website makes that easy — and it goes directly to your email.
 If you don’t want anyone to have your email address, create a specific one for your blog through Gmail.